snakewizardd/dda_scaffold/docs/architecture/paper.md

 We challenge this assumption with a simple observation: **biological agents often respond to surprise with rigidity, not curiosity**.
 A startled organism contracts, retreats, or freezes.
 A threatened human becomes defensive, not exploratory.
 This is not a bug — it's a survival mechanism.

-We propose **DDA-X** (Dynamic Decision Algorithm with Exploration), a framework that models agents as systems balancing two competing forces:
+We propose **DDA-X** (Dynamic Decision Algorithm with Exploration), a framework that explores modeling agents as systems balancing two competing forces:

 1. **Identity persistence**: the drive to remain coherent and self-consistent
 2. **Reality integration**: the pressure to update beliefs based on environmental feedback

-The signature mechanism of DDA-X is that **surprise increases rigidity**, which in turn *dampens exploration*.
+The signature hypothesis of DDA-X is that **surprise increases rigidity**, which in turn *dampens exploration*.
 When an agent's predictions are violated, it becomes more conservative, not more curious.
-This creates qualitatively different agent behaviors that may be desirable in high-stakes, safety-critical, or adversarial environments.
+This produces qualitatively different agent behaviors that may be useful in high-stakes, safety-critical, or adversarial environments.

 ### 1.1 Contributions